 It’s the platform for everybody that wants to advance in their career or wants to build up a network to gain access to as much information from others as possible.
-By telling stories a lot of entrepreneurs also get leads from this platform, which is very interesting.
+By telling stories, a lot of entrepreneurs also get leads from this platform, which is very interesting.

 It’s good to complete your profile as much as possible, but you’ve got to think about the people that would view your profile.
 How important is your student job for example?
 People don’t have to know this unless it’s relevant to which profession you have or want.

 Write your first post!
 I’ll tell you later why this is the next step.
-A good first post would be about yourself, your story.
+A good first post would be about yourself, and your story.
 How did you get where you are?
 Another option would be to write a post about something that’s currently happening.
 For example, write something related to your work and COVID-19 (yes, this is written in 2020).

 There might be different reasons why you’re on LinkedIn, but I’ll only talk about personal branding for now.
-To start building your own personal brand you’ve got to surround yourself with people who might be interested in your services, company, organization or if you would like to find more information from the same professionals you might have to connect to them.
+To start building your own personal brand you’ve got to surround yourself with people who might be interested in your services, company, or organization or if you would like to find more information from the same professionals you might have to connect to them.

-First, you’ve got to figure who might be interested in your post.
+First, you’ve got to figure out who might be interested in your post.
 No, you can’t say this might be interesting for everybody.
-Figure out your niche, who would you like to focus on.
+Figure out your niche, and who would you like to focus on.

-For example, if your expertise relates to yoga lessons and you would like to give lessons to companies so that they can help to improve their employees’ health.
+For example, if your expertise relates to yoga lessons, and you would like to give lessons to companies so that they can help to improve their employees’ health.
 To reach these people, you’ll need to focus on the people who make these decisions.
 For smaller companies, this might just be the CEO/Founder or something.
 For larger companies, you might have to look at the HR (human resource) department, especially the HR manager.

 Also, connect to current clients you might already have.
-They are already fans of you so there’s a high chance they will support your story by sharing, liking, or commenting on your posts.
+They are already fans of you, so there’s a high chance they will support your story by sharing, liking, or commenting on your posts.
 This will help the LinkedIn algorithm decide how interesting your post is.
-The more people share, like, or comment on your post the more people get to see it.
+The more people share, like, or comment on your post, the more people get to see it.

 So before you start connecting with people, you should have written your first post.
 The reason for this is when you connect to people LinkedIn sees this as you might be interested in each other posts.
 They will likely see the last post on their timeline that you’ve posted.
 There is no better start.

 About connecting to people: always do this on a desktop/laptop or tablet or so.
 On mobile there’s no functionality, at least not at the moment of writing this blog, to add a personal message.
 Always add a personal message when connecting to somebody!
 What’s the reason you’re connecting to someone?
-What is your added value to them and their network and what is their added value to your network?
-Question yourself, don’t write long messages, just keep it short and direct.
+What is your added value to them and their network, and what is their added value to your network?
+Question yourself, don’t write long messages, just keep them short and direct.

 Fans are the people that love your service, product, company, organization, or you as a person.
 They support you!
 It’s very important to be aware of this, you should treat these people well.
-You can also ask them for feedback on new services and products so that you’ve already fine-tuned them before you present it to the masses.
+You can also ask them for feedback on new services and products so that you’ve already fine-tuned them before you present them to the masses.